orbitalquark/textadept/doc/08_Preferences.md

 If you plan on redefining most key bindings, you would probably want to copy or create a new `keys.lua` and then put it in `~/.textadept/modules/textadept/`.
-You can learn more about key bindings in the [key bindings LuaDoc][].
+You can learn more about key bindings and how to define them in the [key bindings LuaDoc][].

 [key bindings LuaDoc]: api/keys.html